-Certifications are different.
-Non-governmental agencies, associations, and even private sector companies may grant certificates to individuals who meet predetermined qualifications.
+Unlike a license, a certificate is issued by a non-governmental agency, associations, and even private sector companies.
+They may grant certificates to individuals who meet predetermined qualifications.
 These qualifications are generally set by professional associations (for example, the National Commission for Certification of Crane Operators), or by industry and product-related organizations (for example, Novell Certified Engineer).
-Certification is typically an optional credential; although some state licensure boards and some employers may require certification.
+Certification is typically an optional credential; however, some employers may require a certification.
 For many occupations, more than one organization may offer certifications.